dgoffredo/stag/README.md

 hook that keeps `version.rkt` up to date.
 See [.githooks/README.md](.githooks/README.md) for more information.

+### Build
+Stag requires Racket, and additionally the following Racket packages:
+- `raco pkg install sxml`
+- `raco pkg install threading-lib`

+Stag can be run from source by passing it to the Racket interpreter, e.g.

+    $ racket src/stag/stag.rkt --help

+To compile a self-contained distribution of stag, run `make build`.
+This will create a directory `build/$(uname)` containing the `stag` binary and the shared libraries it needs to run.
+The directory can then be deployed without needing to deploy Racket, provided that the relative path between the stag binary and its requisite libraries does not change.

 ### Name Overrides
 The `<list>` argument to the `--name-overrides` command line parameter is a scheme list having the following form: